Spatial-DISE: A Unified Benchmark for Evaluating Spatial Reasoning in Vision-Language Models: Related Work

 Previous benchmarks offer a fragmented evaluation, lacking a unified cognitive framework.
 Benchmarks such as LEGO-Puzzles \citep{tang2025legopuzzles}, SAT \citep{ray2024sat} and VSI-Bench \citep{yang2024thinking} are confined to narrow, specific tasks, preventing a holistic assessment of a model's true spatial abilities.
 Spatial-DISE overcomes this by introducing a unified 2x2 cognitive taxonomy.
 This framework, rooted in cognitive science, enables a comprehensive and balanced evaluation, allowing for the precise diagnosis of model weaknesses.

-Furthermore, prior benchmark has a disproportionate focus on static reasoning.
+Furthermore, prior benchmarks have a disproportionate focus on static reasoning.
 A vast number of benchmarks—including SpatialRGPT \citep{cheng2024spatialrgpt}, SPARE3D \citep{han2020spare3d}, VSR \citep{liu2023visual}, CV-Bench \citep{tong2024cambrian1}, BLINK \citep{fu2024blink}, and What'sUp \citep{kamath2023whats}, SpatialEval \citep{wang2024Picture} primarily test a model's ability to perceive fixed scenes and relationships.
 They evaluate what models "see" but not how they can "reason" about potential changes.
 Spatial-DISE targets this gap by focusing on intricate dynamic reasoning to thoroughly assess cognitive tasks such as 3D rotation and folding.

 Finally, while SAT \citep{ray2024sat}, SPACE \citep{ramakrishnan2024does}, BSA \citep{xu2025defininga} and OmniSpatial \citep{jia2025omnispatial} have begun to explore the dynamic domain, Spatial-DISE's uniqueness lies in its integration of a cognitively unified framework and a verifiable generation process.
 Our work complements these existing efforts by providing a structured and reproducible approach to understanding model failures.
-With the scalable and verifiable data generation pipeline, it provides a valuable resource for both fine-grained evaluation and future model training.
+Although one might consider aggregating existing benchmarks into a meta-benchmark, such a union would remain DISE-imbalanced, format-heterogeneous, and unable to provide verifiable training data for the underserved dynamic quadrants—gaps that Spatial-DISE is specifically designed to address.